The Four Noble Truths

 The Five HindrancesNīvaraṇa

-Mental obstacles that obscure clarity.
+Mental obstacles obscuring clarity.

 1. Sensual desireKāma-chanda